-The outbreak of the novel coronavirus disease, COVID-19, could adversely impact our business, including our preclinical studies and clinical trials.
+Public health outbreaks, epidemics and pandemics, such as the ongoing COVID-19 pandemic, could adversely impact our business, including our preclinical studies and clinical trials.

-In December 2019, a novel strain of coronavirus, severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2, was identified in Wuhan, China.
-This disease resulting from SARS-CoV-2, or COVID-19, has now become a global pandemic.
-The outbreak and government measures taken in response have had a significant impact, both directly and indirectly, on businesses and commerce throughout the world generally: worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
-In response to the spread of COVID-19, our personnel have been continuing their work outside of our offices.
-While, as of the date of this report, we have not experienced any material disruptions to the execution of the research and development activities that we currently have underway, as a result of the pandemic we may experience disruptions that could severely impact research and development timelines and outcomes, including, but not limited to:
+Public health outbreaks, epidemics and pandemics could adversely impact our business.
+For example, the novel strain of coronavirus, severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2, identified in Wuhan, China in December 2019, and the resulting disease from SARS-CoV-2, or COVID-19, has become a global pandemic.
+This disease, including recent acceleration of the spread of more transmissible variants of COVID-19, continues to spread in the areas in which we operate.
+The pandemic and government measures taken in response have had a significant impact, both directly and indirectly, on businesses and commerce throughout the world generally: worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
+While, as of the date of this report, we have not experienced any material disruptions to the execution of the spread of the spread of the more transmissible variant strains of the COVID-19 virus, including the recent acceleration of the spread of the more transmissible variant strains in the areas in which we operate, and the availability and utilization of COVID-19 virus, including the recent acceleration of the spread of the more transmissible variant strains in the areas in which we operate, and the availability and utilization of COVID-19 vaccines, and with respect to any future epidemics, all of which remain uncertain and difficult to predict, we may continue to experience disruptions that could severely impact research and development, including, but not limited to:

-- delays or difficulties in enrolling patients in our clinical trials; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - interruption of key clinical trial activities, such as clinical trial site data monitoring, due to limitations on travel imposed or recommended by federal, state or foreign governments, employers and others or interruption of clinical trial subject visits and study procedures (such as procedures that are deemed non-essential under law, regulation or institutional policies), which may impact the integrity of subject data and clinical study endpoints and the inability of patients to travel to trial sites or complete scheduled study visits; - interruption or delays in the operations of the FDA or other regulatory authorities, which may impact review and approval timelines; - interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing shortages, production slowdowns or stoppages and disruptions in delivery systems; - interruptions in preclinical studies due to restricted or limited operations at our contracted research facilities; - unforeseen costs we may incur as a result of the impact of the COVID-19 pandemic, including the costs of mitigation efforts; - deterioration of worldwide credit and financial markets that could limit our ability to obtain external financing to fund our operations and capital expenditures; - investment-related risks, including difficulties in liquidating investments due to current market conditions and adverse investment performance;
+- delays or difficulties in enrolling patients in our clinical trials; - · delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - interruption of key clinical trial activities, such as clinical trial site data monitoring, due to limitations on travel imposed or recommended by federal, state or foreign governments, employers and others or interruption of clinical trial subject visits and study procedures (such as procedures that are deemed non-essential under law, regulation or institutional policies), which may impact the integrity of subject data and clinical study endpoints and the inability of patients to travel to trial sites or complete scheduled study visits; - interruption or delays in the operations of the FDA or other regulatory authorities, which may impact review and approval timelines; - interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing shortages, production slowdowns or stoppages and disruptions in delivery systems; - · interruptions in preclinical studies due to restricted or limited operations at our contracted research facilities; - · unforeseen costs we may incur as a result of the impact of the ongoing COVID-19 pandemic, including the costs of mitigation efforts; - · deterioration of worldwide credit and financial markets that could limit our ability to obtain external financing to fund our operations and capital expenditures; - investment-related risks, including difficulties in liquidating investments due to current market conditions and adverse investment performance;